virendrapatil24/virendrapatil24/README.md

 ### Hello, I am Virendra Patil!👋

-I am working as Trainee Engineer at Principal Global Services.😇
+I am working as Product Engineer at Seclore.😇

 I am an enthusiastic and social person who loves to take up new challenge🎡 and learn new skills🌟.
 I love meeting new people, exchanging ideas, and spreading knowledge and positivity.